-Stable Director of Westwater Advocates, Calum H S MacNeill QC has been with the Westwater stable since he called in 1992.
-In that time he has developed a successful, busy practice in a wide range of civil litigation with emphases on commercial law, professional negligence, employment law and construction.
-He is a founder member of the Westwater Advocates Commercial Resolution and Medical Law Groups and has addressed the Law Society of Scotland’s prestigious Employment Law Group Conference on the subject of restrictive covenants.
+With over 25 years’ experience of practice at the bar, Calum H S MacNeill QC is a litigator, mediator and arbitrator.
+He has been with the Westwater stable since he called in 1992 and in that time developed a busy practice in a wide range of civil litigation with emphases on commercial law, professional negligence, employment law and construction.
+He is a mediator accredited with CEDR and a Fellow of the Chartered Institute of Arbitrators.

 For three years (1998 – 2001) he was an Advocate Depute prosecuting serious crime in the High Court and for another three years (2003 – 2006) he was Standing Junior Counsel to the Scottish Ministers.
 He has been appointed by the Lord President to the panel of chairpersons of the Police Appeals Tribunal which hears appeals in disciplinary cases for the Scottish Police Service.